leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 Abstract out the complexity into small modular functions.

 You can almost keep everything to a nesting of one level, if you decompose everything into its own function.
 However, it should not be over-used.
-A simple rule to follow is, if you trouble naming the new function, then the logic within the function does not justify creating another method.
+A simple rule to follow is, if you have trouble naming the new function, then the logic within the function does not justify creating another method.
 Creating another method is complexity in itself.
-So, at the end of the day you're disguising the complexity.
+So, at the end of the day you're obfuscating the complexity.
 A well decomposed function will abstract out the complexity and show clearer intentions.
 Use sparingly!

 ```javascript
 const  = (obj) => {